Boulder08/chunknorris/README.md

 **It is very important to set the parameters according to your own setup to get accurate CVVDP results!**

 **encode_script**: Give the path (full or relative to the path where you run the script) to the Avisynth script you want to use for encoding.
+The script enables the "resizeToDisplay" parameter so Vship will upscale both the source and encoded file to match the display resolution from the model/config file.

 ---